ibm-cloud-docs/openshift/ts-worker-common-issues.md

 As the **user**, follow these steps:
 1. If you have access to multiple accounts, make sure that you are logged in to the account where you want to work with {{site.data.keyword.openshiftlong_notm}}.
-2. Run `ibmcloud oc api-key info --cluster <cluster_name_or_ID>` to view the current API key owner that is used to access the IBM Cloud infrastructure portfolio.
+2. Run `ibmcloud oc api-key info --cluster CLUSTER_NAME_OR_ID` to view the current API key owner that is used to access the IBM Cloud infrastructure portfolio.
 3. Run `ibmcloud account list` to view the owner of the {{site.data.keyword.cloud_notm}} account that you currently use.
 4. Contact the owner of the {{site.data.keyword.cloud_notm}} account and report that the API key owner has insufficient permissions in IBM Cloud infrastructure or might be pending to be deleted.

 As the **account owner**, follow these steps:
 1. Review the [required classic permissions in IBM Cloud infrastructure](/docs/openshift?topic=openshift-iam-platform-access-roles) to perform the action that previously failed.
 For the VPC infrastructure provider, the API key owner must have the **Administrator** platform access role.
-2. Fix the permissions of the API key owner or create a new API key by using the [`ibmcloud oc api-key reset --region <region>`](/docs/openshift?topic=openshift-kubernetes-service-cli#api-key-reset-cli) command.
+2. Fix the permissions of the API key owner or create a new API key by using the [`ibmcloud oc api-key reset --region REGION`](/docs/openshift?topic=openshift-kubernetes-service-cli#api-key-reset-cli) command.
-3. If you or another account admin manually set IBM Cloud infrastructure credentials in your account, run [`ibmcloud oc credential unset --region <region>`](/docs/openshift?topic=openshift-kubernetes-service-cli#credential-unset-cli) to remove the credentials from your account.
+3. If you or another account admin manually set IBM Cloud infrastructure credentials in your account, run [`ibmcloud oc credential unset --region REGION`](/docs/openshift?topic=openshift-kubernetes-service-cli#credential-unset-cli) to remove the credentials from your account.